-Best Network Visualization Software Tools for Data Analysis
+The Best Network Visualization Tools in 2025

 Most of the network visualization and analysis tools available today fall into one of the following categories:

-1. Online applications and analytics platforms (e.g. InfraNodus, Graph Commons, Rhumbl)
+- Online applications and analytics platforms (e.g. InfraNodus, Graph Commons, Rhumbl)

-2. Desktop applications (e.g. Gephi, Pajek, NodeXL)
+- Desktop applications (e.g. Gephi, Pajek, NodeXL)

-3. Python and R-based software libraries and packages (e.g. NetworkX, iGraph)
+- Python and R-based software libraries and packages (e.g. NetworkX, iGraph)

-4. Javascript libraries (e.g. Cytoscape, Graphology, Sigma.Js)
+- Javascript libraries (e.g. Cytoscape, Graphology, Sigma.Js)

-5. Graph databases (e.g. Neo4J, TigerGraph)
+- Graph databases (e.g. Neo4J, TigerGraph)

-6. Excel plugins (e.g. NodeXL)
+- Excel plugins (e.g. NodeXL)

 If you are a data scientist, you might want to use a desktop application or an online platform.
 These can save the development time and provide direct access to graph analytics and various network metrics.

-Online Network Visualization Tools: InfraNodus, Graph Commons, Rhumbl
+Online Network Visualization Software

-If you would like to build a graph using your browser and easily share it with the world, you can use InfraNodus, Rhumbl, or Graph Commons.
 Rhumbl and GraphCommons are a bit similar in a way that they have an interface that enables you to customize the look of your graph.
-However, they provide very rudimentary analytics features.
+However, they provide very rudimentary network analysis features.
 This is where InfraNodus truly stands out, as it provides not only a graph constructor, but also advanced network analytics that are lacking in the other tools.

 All of these tools either offer free accounts or trials, so you can try them online.
 Paid accounts are relatively accessible, starting at €9 a month, and some of these tools also offer an API.
 All the tools let you share the data using embeddable iFrames, URLs, or plain images.
 Only InfraNodus offers high-resolution vector-based export, which is suitable for print publications.